Some remarks on combinatorial wall-crossing: Introduction

-The paper is organized as follows.
-In Section 2 we find a new description of partitions obtained by applying this algorithm to the trivial representation, which were studied in Section 3 of \cite{DY}, and using this description we prove a statement equivalent to the Main Theorem of \cite{DY}.
-In Section 3 we conjecture the effect of this algorithm on the sign representation for a prime value of the size of the partition.
-Finally, in Section 4 we conjecture the inductive structure of this algorithm by means of adding one good box.
+The note is organized as follows.
+In Section 2 we state the preliminaries, in particular describe Bezrukavnikov's conjecture.
+In Section 3 we find a new description of partitions obtained by applying the above algorithm to the trivial representation, and using this description we prove a statement equivalent to the main theorem of \cite{DY}.
+In Section 4 we conjecture the effect of the algorithm on the sign representation for a prime value of the size of the partition.
+Finally, in Section 5 we conjecture the inductive structure of this algorithm by means of adding one good box.